PTCB Exam (PTCE) Prep – 2026 Guide

 How long does it take to study for the PTCE?

 Everyone is different.
-We’ve had some students complete our course in as little as a week and go on to get certified (CPhT).
+We’ve had some students complete our course in as little as a week and go on to pass the certification exam.
 That’s not the norm though.
-Most students complete their studies with our course, earning their certification in 8-10 weeks.
+Most students complete their studies with our course, earning their certification in 6-8 weeks.
 That’s studying a few hours a day, a few days a week.

 Certified Pharmacy Technician studying with RxTechExam